Saturday, November 30, 2013

 • Did I came close to winning?

-• Was there a technical/procedural reason, such as a rules violation, that I did not win?
+• Was there a technical or procedural reason, such as a rules violation, for why I did not win?

 • Did anyone have anything good to say about my piece?